Tafetta rosebud bodice and skirt with jacket, Holiday eveningwear fashion illustration by laura Volpintesta

 gouache and pencil fashion illustration by Laura Volpintesta

-Drama and mood in fashion illustrations! marker fashion illustration by Laura Volpintesta using dual-tip brush marker and design marker
+Drama and mood in fashion sketdhing! marker fashion illustration by Laura Volpintesta using dual-tip brush marker and design marker

 Markers fashion illustration /Laura Volpintesta

 As we just discussed, high contrasts catch attention.
-Here using a bold, black brush tip pen versus a fine line felt tip pen created drama and a more jarring mood.
+Above I used a bold, black brush tip pen versus a fine line felt tip pen to creata more jarring mood.

 Not only is there a contrast in the light and dark values of colors, but also in the thick versus thin lines.

-Also I used a very dry tipped marker contrasting with very wet, loaded markers.
+I used a very dry chisel tipped marker contrasting with very wet, loaded brush tip markers.

 Contrasts give a lot of visual interest on the page that keeps the viewer engaged and interested- and you, too.